The additive groups of $\mathbb{Z}$ and $\mathbb{Q}$ with predicates for being square-free: Introduction

 In \cite{ShelahKaplan}, Kaplan and Shelah showed under the assumption of Dickson's conjecture that if $\zz$ is the additive group of integers implicitly assumed to contain the element $1$ as a distinguished constant and the map $a \mapsto -a$ as a distinguished function, and if $\text{Pr}$ is the set of $ a \in \zz$ such that either $ a$ or $-a$ is prime, then the theory of $(\zz; \text{Pr})$ is model complete, decidable, and super-simple of U-rank $1$.
 From our current point of view, the above result can be seen as an example of a more general phenomenon where we can often capture aspects of randomness inside a structure using first-order logic and deduce in consequence several model-theoretic properties of that structure.
 In $(\zz; \text{Pr})$, the conjectural randomness is that of the set of primes with respect to addition.
 Dickson's conjecture is useful here as it reflects this randomness in a fashion which can be made first-order.
 The second author's work in \cite{Minh} provides another example with similar themes.

 Our viewpoint in particular predicts that there are analogues of Kaplan and Shelah's results with $\textrm{Pr}$ replaced by other random subsets of $\zz$.
 We confirm the above prediction in this paper without the assumption of any conjecture when $\textrm{Pr}$ is replaced with the set where $v_p$ is the $p$-adic valuation associated to the prime $p$.
-We have that $\zz$ is a structure in the language $L_{0}$ of additive groups augmented by a constant symbol for $1$ and a function symbol for $a \mapsto -a$.
-Then $(\zz;\SF)$ is a structure in the language $L_{1}$ extending $L_{0}$ by a unary predicate symbol for $\SF$.
-We will introduce a first-order notion of {\it genericity} which encapsulates the randomness in the interaction between $\SF$ and the additive structure on $\zz$.
-Using an approach with the same underlying principle as that in \cite{ShelahKaplan}, we obtain:
+We have that $\zz$ is a structure in the language $L$ of additive groups augmented by a constant symbol for $1$ and a function symbol for $a \mapsto -a$.
+Then $(\zz;\SF)$ is a structure in the language $L_{\mathrm{u}}$ extending $L$ by a unary predicate symbol for $\SF$ (as indicated by the additional subscript ``u'').
+We will introduce a first-order notion of {\it genericity} which captures the partial randomness in the interaction between $\SF$ and the additive structure on $\zz$.
+Using a similar idea as in \cite{ShelahKaplan}, we obtain: